lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 }
 ```

-The LED count in this response is driven by the same `WLED_NUM_LEDS` define as everything else, so it always stays in sync.
+The LED count is driven by the same `WLED_NUM_LEDS` define as everything else, so it always stays in sync.

-`POST /json` requests (brightness overrides) are acknowledged with a 200 OK and ignored — the shim defers all control to HyperHDR.

-### The UDP listener
+### The WLED UDP listener (port 21324)

-Once HyperHDR is satisfied with the handshake, it begins sending realtime colour data as UDP packets to port 21324.
+Used by HyperHDR.
 The shim handles three WLED realtime protocols:

 | Protocol | ID | Description |
 |---|---|---|